Health Care Decision Making

 Advance Directive Forms

-- Durable Power of Attorney/Psychiatric Advance Directive (PDF)
+- Durable Power of Attorney for Health Care Decisions (PDF)

-- Durable Power of Attorney/Psychiatric Advance Directive (PDF, Spanish)
+- Durable Power of Attorney for Health Care Decisions (PDF, Spanish)

-- Living Will (PDF)
+- Common Law Living Will (PDF)

-- Living Will (PCF, Spanish)
+- Common Law Living Will (PDF, Spanish)

 Advance Directives Policy